-Figure 2.4 Flowchart of interpolation of time series
+Figure 2.4.
+Flowchart of interpolation of time series

-A raw-data time series for a pixel include 42 weekly composite data points, starting with the 5th week of the year, and ending with 46th week.
+A raw-data time series for a pixel includes 42 weekly composite data points, starting with the 5th week of the year, and ending with 46th week.
 The value range of the raw-data time series is [0, 200], where the valid data range is [100,200], fill value=80.
 The raw data are classified into 6 types: good, cloud, bad, negative reflectance, snow, and fill.
 Figure 2.5 gives an example of a time series.
 As you can see, there are two fill-value points (80) in the time series, and some no valid points with values in the range (80,100).
 Interpolation process will target these points.